QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/swing/index.md

 #### JFrame - window

-You'll usually create a frame, and add some component inside.
+You'll usually create a frame, and add a component inside.
 Then, you'll make it visible.

 ```java
 JFrame f = new JFrame("title");